 The Sea Beneath is an ambitious environmental art, science and heritage project that will map the hidden water courses – and other invisible, unseen and forgotten features – beneath the streets of Hastings.
 To do this, we are working with two groups of researchers to create differing views of the water and the world beneath our feet; one of them unorthodox, based on spirit and instinct, the other based on science and expert analysis.
 It is possible the two are entwined.

-In our pilot on 13 December, we began with the unorthodox: we worked with a wonderful group of dowsers in an initial research and discovery stage, some of which was live in the America Ground, but COVID-safe.
-The pilot was followed by an orthodox scientific one-day event, Discovery Day, in March, which offered a fascinating and educational experience led by geographers, environmental scientists and educators.
+In our pilot on 13 December 2020, we began with the unorthodox: we worked with a wonderful group of dowsers in an initial research and discovery stage, some of which was live in the America Ground, but COVID-safe.
+The pilot was followed by an orthodox scientific one-day event, Discovery Day, on 13 March 2021, which offered a fascinating and educational experience led by geographers, environmental scientists and educators.
 They explored the evidence of old coastlines, earlier harbours and the possible future inundation of our town as sea levels rise.

 The combined and mapped results of our research have been passed on to commissioned artists and storytellers as starting points for stories about the marine flows under Hastings and how they affect our psyche.
 The work will go online on the MSL Smart Heritage map and on our social media channels soon.

 With The Sea Beneath we will also be opening out the creative process by embarking on the development of a panel of extraordinary advisers which we are calling a Creative Caucus.
 The group will consist of people with an active interest in our projects, who will meet and discuss our ongoing work with a view to planning and becoming more involved in future projects.
 We have worked with many creatives in the past – artists, writers, musicians, historians, film-makers and so on – and want to actively encourage a collaborative group, providing future opportunities for the creation of new work.